 American Roots

 The Hamilton brand was founded by merging two watchmaking companies, one struggling and the other defunct.
 When the Keystone Standard Watch Company—based in Lancaster, Pennsylvania—went under in 1891, investors bought out its manufacturing facility and merged it with the floundering Aurora Watch Company.
-The investors chose the name Hamilton to honor Andrew Hamilton, Lancaster’s original owner, and his son James Hamilton, Lancaster’s original planner.
+The investors chose the name Hamilton to honor Andrew Hamilton, Lancaster’s original landowner, and his son James Hamilton, Lancaster’s original planner.

 Railroading Ventures